gabraganca/guia-hdp/README.md

    * [Armazene os dados de uma relação no Pig em uma tabela do Hive](#armazene-os-dados-de-uma-rela%C3%A7%C3%A3o-no-pig-em-uma-tabela-do-hive)
    * Ordene a saída de uma relação do Pig
    * Remove as tuplas duplicadas de uma relação do Pig
-   * Specify the number of reduce tasks for a Pig MapReduce job
+   * Especifique o número de *reducers* a serem usados no Pig
    * Join two datasets using Pig
    * Perform a replicated join using Pig
    * Run a Pig job using Tez